zmzmstz/hacktrick-write-up/naaf_COMPLETE/Naaf.md

 Although we haven't been able to solve the challenge at the time.
 We have solved it after the event.<br>

-First we use jadx to disassemble this app's source code.
+First we use jadx to disassemble this app.
 Thankfully it wasn't obfuscated.
 Here we can see the app does some sort of network connection using native function `stringFromJNI`.<br>
 ![](solution00.png)
 <br>
 Here we found the native library that holds the logic for this function:<br>